rugi252126/ROS_TicTacToe/README.md

 - Powerbank
 - LiPo 2S battery or equivalent

-For more information regarding the voltage and current rating, please see the Requirements.
+For more information regarding the voltage and current rating, please check the Requirements.

 ## 3.4 Schematic and Part list
-Please see the BOM for the complete list of parts and see schematic diagram for the wiring connnection.
+Please see the BOM for the complete list of parts and schematic diagram for the wiring connnection.

 ## 4. Software
-The software implementation is distributed between ARM development board and microcontroller board.
+The software implementation is distributed between ARM board computer and microcontroller board.
-For more information, please see the Software Architecture document.
+For more information, please check the Software Architecture document.

 ## 4.1 Platformio IO
-It is used to build and load the software into arduino microcontroller
+It is used to build and load the software into arduino microcontroller.

 ## 5. Testing
-If everything is fine, it is time to load the software to Base Control Unit and start the testing.
+If everything is fine, it is time to load the software to the Base Control Unit and start the testing.

-To load the Base Control Unit software, please do the following.
+To load the software into microcontroller, please do the following.
 - Open the terminal
 - cd ~/ros_tictactoe_ws/src/tictactoe/arduinomega
 - platformio run --target upload
 - You should able to see message that flashing is successfully done.

-## 6. Requirements
-The System Requirements, Communication matrix and schedule table are available under the Requirement Folder.
+After firmware was successfully loaded, then start the communication by doing the following.
+- Open the terminal
+- cd ~/ros_tictactoe_ws/
+- roslaunch tictactoe tictactoe.launch